 Many times, I wanted to go back, but my heart kept saying no.

-I had a few safeguards in place, like a supportive hairdresser that vowed not to let me go back.
+I had a few safeguards in place, like a supportive hairdresser who vowed not to let me go back.

 Many people commented, begging me not to go gray, exclaiming how much they loved my dark hair, to which I would reply that I wasn’t doing this for anyone but myself.